-Post-neonatal Infant Mortality Rate.
-The number of deaths to infants from 28 days to 1 year of age divided by the number of live births, multiplied by a constant of proportionality (usually 1,000).
-The sum of the neonatal infant mortality rate and the post-neonatal mortality rate is the infant mortality rate.
+Postneonatal Infant Mortality Rate.
+The number of deaths to infants from 28 days up to one year old divided by the number of live births, multiplied by a constant of proportionality (usually 1,000).
+The sum of the neonatal infant mortality rate and the postneonatal mortality rate is the infant mortality rate.